 After three years in college, I’ve lost countless coat buttons, ripped multiple belt loops and bought (a few) new pairs of pants rather than hemming a pair I already owned.
 But as I’ve gotten older, I’ve come to accept that I can’t always afford to buy new clothing – but I can afford a $5 sewing kit.

-Now, I don't claim to be an expert on sewing, but below, I'll share a few sewing tricks that will help you get the most out of your wardrobe favorites.
-(Okay, one tip doesn't involve sewing - but it's totally invaluable, I swear!)
+Now, I don’t claim to be an expert on sewing, or even able to complete beginner sewing projects with ease every time, but below, I’ll share a few sewing tricks that will help you get the most out of your wardrobe favorites.
+(Okay, one tip doesn’t involve sewing – but it’s totally invaluable, I swear!)

 Sewing Kit, Urban Outfitters – $4.99